Filing requirements

 Sanction

-The request for the benefit of the filing date of a prior French application is inadmissible if the requirements mentioned above (excluding those concerning the submission of the copy) are not met.
+The request for the benefit of the filing date of an earlier French application is inadmissible if the requirements mentioned above (excluding those concerning the provision of the copy) are not met.

 A notice of irregularity is sent to the applicant when (R612-46 CPI):

-- the applicant is not the proprietor of the prior application or its successor in title,
+• the applicant is not the proprietor of the earlier application or their successor in title,

-- the copy of the prior application has not been provided,
+• the copy of the earlier application has not been provided,

-- the incorporated elements have not been highlighted on the copy of the prior application.
+• the included elements have not been highlighted on the copy of the earlier application.

 A time limit is set for the applicant to correct this irregularity.
 Failing rectification within the set time limit, the patent application is refused (R612-46 CPI).